 Karina is the Project Administrator for both the Sexual Health and Blood-borne Virus Applied Evaluation and Research Network and the Community of Practice for Action on HIV and Mobility.
-In early 2020 was the recipient of a Health Science Summer Scholarship from Curtin University, where she currently worked on a CERIPH project investigating mental health and homelessness in Culturally Linguistic and Diverse populations in Western Australia.
-Karina is a final year BSc Health Promotion at Curtin University, expected to graduate at the end of 2020.
+Karina is a final year BSc Health Promotion at Curtin University.
 View full profile here.

 Daizy Mae Lelis